 For virtually my entire career to date, I have been a shareholder, director and employee of businesses I have established.
 So although I am a “technician” first and foremost, I am not “just” a technician, oblivious to the needs of business.
 Also, most of the following work history details are in the context of working my business with many different client companies at the same time.
-With some companies (like Holdfast NZ) I was considered to be part of their management team - their acting Chief Technical Officer.
+With some companies (like Holdfast NZ) I was considered to be part of their management team - their IT Manager and at times their acting Chief Technical Officer.

-I am currently primarily employed by Kiistone Business Infrastructure Limited) as their "IT Manager".
-In this role I am in responsible for building and maintaining a "Private Cloud" infrastructure located in New Zealand datacentres.
-We operate more than 60 servers that serve all the needs of nearly 300 users nation-wide.
+For the last three years I was primarily employed by Kiistone Business Infrastructure Limited) as their "IT Manager".
+In this role I was responsible for maintaining and extending their "Private Cloud" infrastructure located in New Zealand datacentres.
+We operated more than 50 servers that served all the needs of around 350 users in 21 locations nation-wide.

 I am a very experienced developer.
 This includes the single-handed creation of three operating systems, a communications protocol and several industrial process monitors and controllers earlier in my career, followed by a comprehensive “Enterprise Resource Planning” and financial management system which was later coupled with automated business process capability.